EvilDrPorkChop/OpenSea-NFT-Creator/README.md

 - This gets all the Metadata attributes & their % rarity for the NFT URLs and throws them into AssetLinks.csv.

 ## Important - Price your NFTs
--  Inside AssetLinks.csv add prices to your NFTs in Ethereum before runing
+-  Inside AssetLinks.csv add prices to your NFTs in Ethereum before running

 ### Run list.py
-- This should just run
+- This should just run.

 Phew, you are done and now have a collection of shiny NFTs on OpenSea!
 Congrats